xlisp/prompt-engineering-design/README.md

 * For complex logic algorithm problems, first generate Python code, and after confirming that it is generated correctly multiple times, use GPT to translate it into other language codes
 * Prompt Engineering is like web design, rich in various elements and combinations
 * The limit of Prompt Engineering is to fine tune the model by yourself and use the training data to QA the DL descriptors that are closer.
+* For a very complex question, try to test the returned results with simple questions first, and use the results returned by GPT to correct the prompt words and ask the question again, which is equivalent to a belief network or GPT fingerprint.
 ---

 - [Prompt Engineering Design](#prompt-engineering-design)